knative/serving/docs/spec/spec.md

   env: ... # Optional
   envFrom: ... # Optional

-  # image either provided as pre-built container, or built by Knative Serving from
+  # image is either provided as pre-built container, or built by Knative Serving from
   # source.
-When built by knative, set to the same as build template, e.g.
+When built by Knative, set to the same as build template, e.g.
   # build.template.arguments[_IMAGE], as the "promise" of a future build.
   # If buildRef is provided, it is expected that this image will be
   # present when the referenced build is complete.